tflucker/amortization-calculator/README.md

 * Import into IDE
 * Run Maven build job, `mvn clean install`
 * Run the `src/main/java/com/tim/amortization/Application.java` file as a Java Application
+* A file will be generated in the base directory of this project if you click the "Calculate" button.

 ## Example Data for GUI
 * Principal - 600,000
-* Interest - 6.5
+* Interest (percentage) - 6.5
-* Mortgage Length - 30
+* Mortgage Length (years)- 30
+* Additional Principal Payment - 1000.00